 World AIDS Day is an opportunity to show solidarity with the millions of people living with HIV worldwide.
 Most people do this by wearing an HIV awareness red ribbon on the day.
 You can order a red ribbon through our online shop, or pick one up in a MAC Cosmetics shop and selected branches of Morrisons.

 You can also order a free pack of 100 ribbons to fundraise for the National AIDS Trust.
 World AIDS Day is a great opportunity to raise money for NAT, which will help to champion the rights of people living with HIV in the UK.
-Visit our fundraising pages for ideas, or contact someone in the fundraising team for more information.
+Visit the World AIDS Day fundraising webpage for ideas, or contact someone in the fundraising team for more information.

 World AIDS Day may be once a year, but you can still support people living with HIV all year round.
 Sign up to NAT’s mailing list to stay up-to-date with new developments in HIV, and learn how you can get involved as an activist or as a volunteer.

 Lesson packs from Rise Above for Schools have been awarded the PSHE Association's Quality Mark

 Public Health England’s new Rise Above KS3 lesson plan pack on puberty, KS3&4 pack on dealing with change and KS2 lesson plan on transition to secondary schoolhave received the PSHE Association Quality Mark for high-quality PSHE education resources.
 These free PSHE resources are designed to help students understand and manage the changes that may happen as they transition into adulthood and learn about ways to manage and cope with these changes.
 Each lesson plan pack includes an engaging lesson plan, editable PowerPoint presentation, real-life scenarios and interactive videos, which all aim to encourage peer-to-peer discussion.